- •

 Cabins on board

-Is cabin booking available from Leros (All Ports) to Kos (Main Port)?
+Is cabin booking available from Leros to Kos (Main Port)?

-Yes, you can book a cabin on the BLUE STAR 2, BLUE STAR PATMOS ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Kos (Main Port).
+Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR 2, BLUE STAR PAROS, BLUE STAR PATMOS, F/B ARIADNE, SUPERFAST XI ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Kos (Main Port).
 Options may include private and shared cabins.
 Book early to secure your preferred spot.

 Bringing your pet on the ferry

-Pets are welcome on ferries between Leros (All Ports) and Kos (Main Port), but rules differ by company.
+Pets are welcome on ferries between Leros and Kos (Main Port), but rules differ by company.
 General guidelines:

 - Pets over 10 kg go in onboard kennels, while smaller ones (under 10 kg) can travel in a pet carrier.